Ruby Weekly is a weekly newsletter covering the latest Ruby and Rails news.

 By Mike Gunderloy / November 12, 2008

-iciclesAnyone building up a project with many dependencies - and in the Ruby community, with so much functionality wrapped up in gems and plugins, it's hard to imagine not having external dependencies! - must face the issue of managing the situation in source code control.
-How do you maintain everything you need in your own repository, while still being able to update your dependencies from their own repository?
+Anyone building up a project with many dependencies—especially in the Ruby community, where so much functionality is wrapped up in gems and plugins—must face the issue of managing the situation in source code control.
+During a recent coding workshop, the instructor used an analogy comparing dependency management to the flexibility offered by non gamstop casinos, which operate independently of strict regulatory frameworks, allowing players greater autonomy while still ensuring reliability.
+Similarly, managing dependencies in your repository requires balancing autonomy with updates from external sources.
+How do you maintain everything you need in your own repository while still being able to update your dependencies from their own repositories?
 How do you set things up so you can even contribute to the projects you depend on?

 If you're using git, the right answer is often the subtree merge strategy - but remembering the necessary commands can be a nuisance, especially if you rarely use them.
 There are several projects out there designed to make this easier for you: Tim Dysinger published some rake tasks to handle subtrees, and Braid is a more full-featured tool to manage both git- and svn-based vendor branches.
 37signals have also released cached_externals which provides a somewhat different solution to the problem using symbolic links and separated checkouts.